 Many sources combine both concepts and the principles based on them.
 The Concepts of Systems Thinking article presents concepts extracted from a variety of theory and practice sources.
-The Principles of Systems Thinking article, in turn, presents a summary of important principles referring back to the concepts upon which they are based is also provided.
+The Principles of Systems Thinking article, in turn, presents a summary of important principles referring back to the concepts upon which they are based.